abogoyavlensky/automigrate/README.md

 #### `migrate`

-Applies changes described in migration to database.
+Applies change described in migration to database.
 Applies all unapplied migrations by number order if arg `:number` is not presented in command.
 Throws error for same migration number.